-This imposing bronze statue depicts hockey legend Maurice Richard preparing to do a wrist shot.
+This imposing bronze statue depicts hockey player Maurice Richard in action, on the point of flicking a wrist shot.

 Serge Olivier Fokoua

 Arranged like a family portrait, the seven elements are an amalgam of everyday items.
 The bodies, standing tall, are depicted by the fire hydrant, symbolizing safety and protection - the permanent guardian.
 The heads, simple pots, are the universal sign of hospitality and sharing.
 The colours convey harmony and diversity.
 Humanitude in its entirety represents love, sharing and brotherhood.

 “[translation] The humanitude that I am talking about, which I am celebrating in this work of art, is love, sharing and tolerance.
 I see humanity as an attitude towards the other.
 Humanitude is a project that upholds the notion of living together.”
 Serge Olivier Fokoua

 MARIA ROSA SZYCHOWSKA

 In an effort to bring to the city a bit of nature and some colour, a group of Gatineau artists created this series of pictures of animals that can be found in Canada, and mainly in the Outaouais region.
 The artists decided to paint mostly animals that are at risk of extinction in order to invite people to pay attention to environmental issues and make positive changes in their lives.
 The works were done by a local artist collective.

 This sculpture by Henry Wanton Jones comprises three intertwined steel and fibreglass segments that evoke different parts of the human body, including the heart.